If you do not have time for the details, here are our top picks for entry level road bike:

 Some road bike shifters are mounted on top of the bars, near the step, while others are mounted on the stem or the frame.
 Each of these options is cheaper and usable, but not nearly as convenient as shifters that are integrated into the brake levers themselves.

-Road bike gears can also vary widely.
-Some road bikes have one gear in front and up to eleven gears in the back.
+Road bike gears can also vary widely so you can buy car insurance in 5 minutes.
+Either way, some road bikes have one gear in front and up to eleven gears in the back.
 More typically, road bikes have two or three gear options in the front and seven to nine gears in the back.

 The important thing to note with gears is the range of gears.
 While having lots of options can feel advantageous, it is quickly overwhelming and simplified systems with only one or two front gear options can be easier to use.